JoshuaEnglish/pyxmlcheck/doc/xcheck.rst

 The :mod:`xcheck` module contains classes for validating XML elements.
 It uses the :mod:`ElementTree` interface.

-The :mod:`xcheck` module defines the following execption:

-.. exception:: XCheckError

-    This is the root error, subclassed from Exception, and is used as the generic error in all `xcheck` objects.

-.. exception:: MismatchedTagError

-    Occurs when the validator expected one tag, and got another.

-.. exception:: UnknownAttributeError

-    Raised when a checker comes across an attribute of an element that it does not know about

-.. exception:: AttributeError

-    Occurs for general XML attribute related issuse

-.. exception:: UncheckedAttributeError

-    Occurs when an XML Element has an attribute the checker didn't touch

-.. exception:: MissingChildError

-    Raised when a required child element is missing

-.. exception:: UnexpectedChildError

-    Raised when the checker encounters a child element it doesn't know about.

 :class:`xcheck` -- The Master Class
 -------------------------------------------------